NikkiOfTheValley/MimosaOS/README.md

 Then, execute the build script:
 `./build.sh`

 This will produce a `fat.img` file that you can use your preferred tool to put on a storage device.
-(I use Rufus to do this, I'm not sure if other tools would work.)